Institute Structure

 - research

-The Centre’s main educational activities are:
+The ILM's main educational activities are:

 - teaching for the University of Ostrava's Faculty of Medicine (Master's degree in General Medicine, numerous Bachelor's degrees) and Faculty of Science (selected Master's degrees)